hoangbdUET/wi-email/README.md

 # wi-email
-email service using aws ses and kue
+Email service using AWS SES and kue module